CAdam: Confidence-Based Optimization for Online Learning: Experiment

 \subsection{Experiment on Real-World Recommendation System}

-In real-world recommendation scenarios, the differences from the Criteo dataset experiments are quite significant.
-First, both data volume and model sizes are much larger, with models used in the following experiments ranging from 8.3 billion to 330 billion parameters—100 to 10,000 times larger.
-Second, as these are online experiments, unlike offline experiments with a fixed dataset, the model's output directly influences user behaviour.
-To test the effectiveness of CAdam in this setting, we conducted A/B tests on internal models serving millions of users across seven different scenarios (2 pre-ranking, 4 recall, and 1 ranking).
+Compared to offline experiments, real-world online recommendation systems are significantly more complex.
+The models we tested range from 8.3 billion to 330 billion parameters—up to 10,000 times larger—and their outputs directly influence user behavior.
+To evaluate CAdam in this setting, we conducted 48-hour A/B tests across seven internal production scenarios (2 pre-ranking, 4 recall, and 1 ranking), serving millions of users, against the currently deployed Adam optimizer.

-During these online experiments, we used a batch size of \(B=4096\) The evaluation metric was the Generalized Area Under the Curve (GAUC).
-Due to limited resources, we compared only Adam and CAdam, running the experiments for 48 hours.

-The results, shown in Table~\ref{table:internal_experiment}, indicate that CAdam consistently outperformed Adam across all test scenarios, demonstrating its superiority in real-world applications.
+As shown in Table~\ref{table:internal_experiment}, CAdam consistently outperformed Adam in all cases.
+While the GAUC gains may appear modest, they translate to significant business value at scale.
+For example, in a system with over 30 million active users, a 0.1\% GAUC improvement corresponds to roughly \$15 million in annual revenue.
+Traditional methods—like feature engineering (3–5 engineer-weeks for 0.05\% gain) or scaling up models (10x compute for 0.1–0.3\% gain)—are costly.
+In contrast, CAdam offers a plug-and-play optimization improvement, delivering an average 0.3\% GAUC lift efficiently and reliably in production.
+Beyond A/B testing, CAdam \textbf{has been deployed} in 16 real-world scenarios involving millions of users and has been running stably in production for over nine months, further validating its long-term robustness and effectiveness in large-scale online systems.